 Step One: Advice and How to Get It

-I made an appointment to talk to a financial advisor I know, someone who works for the firm that manages the IRA I built when I was self-employed.
-I explained to Adam* that I wanted to leave Owen to my friend, along with enough money to pay his expenses.
-Adam told me I needed to set up a pet trust, a legal arrangement that would tell people what I wanted done with my pets were I to die suddenly.
+I made an appointment with a Financial Advisor at Voya, the firm that manages the SEP-IRA I built when I was self-employed.
+I explained to him that I wanted to leave Owen to my friend, along with enough money to pay his expenses.
+The Financial Advisor told me I needed to set up a pet trust, a legal arrangement that would tell people what I wanted done with my pets were I to die suddenly.
 I could fund my pet trust by purchasing a life insurance policy.

 So, first things first: how much money did I think Owen would need?
 He’s 13 now, so if we figure that he will live to be 28, that’s another 15 years.
 If board cost an average of $1,000 per month, it would cost $180,000 to board him in style for the rest of his life.
 Then there were vet and farrier expenses to consider.
 We estimated $1,000 per year for 15 years, or $15,000.